 You have the right to be protected from retaliation.

-- seek access to employer exposure and injury records
+- seek access to employee exposure and injury records maintained by your employer.

 If you have been retaliated or discriminated against for exercising your rights, you must file a complaint with OSHA within 30 days of the alleged adverse action.

 We are committed to helping you understand your rights as a worker.
 You may wish to visit OSHA’s Whistleblower Protection Program website to learn more:

 All discussions between OSHA and employees or their representatives are free and confidential.
 Safety and health complaints from employees or their representatives are taken seriously by OSHA, and OSHA will keep their information confidential.